avantiikaa/Assignment/README.md

-# Assignment
+# Login & Signup UI – Technical Round Assignment

-📌 Project Overview
+## Project Overview
-This project implements a responsive Login and Signup user interface using HTML, CSS, and JavaScript.
-It focuses on clean UI design, proper form validations, and maintainable code structure as required for a technical evaluation round.
+This project demonstrates a responsive Login and Signup interface built using HTML, CSS, and JavaScript.
+It focuses on clean UI design, client-side validation, and readable, maintainable code.
-The application demonstrates core front-end fundamentals without using any external frameworks.

-🛠️ Technologies Used
+## Technologies Used
-HTML5 – Structure of the application
-CSS3 – Styling and layout
+- HTML5
+- CSS3
-JavaScript (ES6) – Form validation and UI interactions.
+- JavaScript (ES6)

-✨ Features
+## Features
-Clean and minimal Login & Signup UI
+- Login and Signup forms
-Toggle between Login and Signup forms
+- Toggle between forms
-Client-side form validation
+- Client-side form validation
-Inline error messages for better user experience Responsive and professional layout
+- Inline error messages
-Modular and readable code
+- Professional UI with background image

-✅ Validations Implemented
+## Validations Implemented

-🔐 Login Form
+## Login
-Email field is mandatory
+- Email is required
-Password must be at least 6 characters
+- Password must be at least 6 characters

-📝 Signup Form
+## Signup
-Name field is mandatory
+- Name is required
-Email field is mandatory
+- Email is required
-Password must be at least 6 characters
+- Password must be at least 6 characters
-All validations are handled using JavaScript with user-friendly error messages displayed below input fields.

-▶️ How to Run the Project
+## How to Run
-Download or clone the project files
+1. Save the file as `index.html`
-Open index.html in any modern web browser
+2. Open it in any modern web browser

-Use the Login or Signup forms to test validations
+## Notes
+- This is a UI-focused implementation
+- Backend integration can be added easily
+- Designed for technical interview evaluation

+## Author
+Avantika More